hsaghir/hsaghir.github.io/src/pages/looplet-demo-notes.md

 done_only_above_limit PASS
 ```

-The live builder took three iterations: the first candidate failed holdouts,
+The live builder took three rounds.
-the second repaired the completion path, and the third repaired the dispatch
-denial.
 It changed only
 `hooks/00_RefundLimit/config.yaml` and `hooks/00_RefundLimit/hook.py`; the
 nine candidate eval files were byte-identical to the baseline.
 This is a
 single bounded experiment, not evidence that every model or task will improve.